alonsovm44/tc-lang/README.md

 </p>

 ---
-> Disclaimer: For stage0, Tig can use AI codegen for the C core, for stage1 of self hosting, handwritten code only.
+> Disclaimer: For stage0, Tig can use AI codegen for the C core (but test thoroughly), for stage1 of self hosting, handwritten code only.
 See [contributing](CONTRIBUTING.md) for more info.
 > Note: see dogfood/ folder for some non trivial examples of Tig being used.

 Tig is a minimalistic systems programming language. 🦁🦁🦁